polleverywhere/quebert/README.md

     Quebert.backend.reserve.perform # => "waazup Coraline!"

 * Only basic data types are included for serialization.
 Serializers may be customized to include support for different types.

+## Backends

+* Beanstalk: Enqueue jobs in a beanstalkd service.
+The workers run in a separate process.
+Typically used in production environments.
+* Sync: Perform jobs immediately upon enqueuing.
+Typically used in testing environments.
+* InProcess: Enqueue jobs in an in-memory array.
+A worker will need to reserve a job to perform.